 - It's possible to buy a used car online during lockdown

-- Click & collect and home delivery options available
+- Click and Collect and home delivery options available

-- Test drives unavailable, so make use of listings with videos
+- Test drives may be unavailable, so make use of listings with videos

-The January 2021 lockdown (or lockdown 3.0 if you're counting) requires everyone who can work from home to do so and only to use cars for essential travel.
+The 2021 lockdown (or lockdown 3.0 if you're counting) requires everyone who can work from home to do so and only to use cars for essential travel.
 All non-essential retail is closed too, which includes car showrooms (though you can still have your car repaired in dealership workshops).
-A key difference to lockdown is that the government has allowed car dealers to offer 'click & collect' services, which means you can still buy a car if you need one.
+A key difference to lockdown is that the government has allowed car dealers to offer 'Click and Collect' services, which means you can still buy a car if you need one.
 That wasn't an option during the first lockdown as car showrooms and businesses were entirely closed and no cars could be sold until they reopened several months later.

 Can I buy a used car through a traditional dealership?